 The large projects proposed in the original proposal are well underway.
 The direct dark matter detection experiment XMASS was built and produced world best limits on some candidates.
 It is addressing the question "what is the Universe made of."
 The KamLAND-Zen effort produced the world best limit on neutrinoless double beta decay.
 Gadolinium loading of water Cherenkov detector was tested in EGADS R&D project and was proven to be viable; deployment in the full Super-Kamiokande detector is becoming imminent.
 Hyper Suprime-Cam (HSC) was designed, built, commissioned, and the 300-night survey was approved by the Subaru Advisory Committee.
-Data from the initial few nights are being analyzed.
+Data from the initial few nights are being analyzed and published.
 Combined with the theoretical research by our members, they address the question "why do we exist."

 In addition, interdisciplinary environment hatched new ideas and launched new projects.
 Prime Focus Spectrograph (PFS) was proposed in 2009, approved, designed, is under construction, and slated for the first light in 2017.
 The combination of imaging survey using HSC and spectroscopic survey using PFS on the same telescope of 8.2m aperture promises to be a world-leading observational program, addressing the question "what is our fate".
 The Kavli IPMU is the lead institution for the MaNGA project in SDSS-IV, proposed in 2011, designed, built, commissioned, and is already taking data.
+Many scientific papers have been published already.
 We proposed to join the Belle II experiment and were given the biggest responsibility in the construction of the heart of the experiment (Silicon Vertex Detector).
 We are now proposing LiteBIRD satellite experiment to look for primordial gravitational waves as the evidence for the cosmic inflation, to address the question "how did the Universe begin?"

 Unexpected directions also emerged.
 Collaboration with condensed matter physicists became very active, with many high-impact papers.
 We did not envision close interactions between mathematicians and astronomers, but they did happen and also produced high-visibility papers.
-We are now making extra effort to have statisticians involved as we come to the phase of analyzing big data.
+We keep making extra effort to have statisticians involved as we come to the phase of analyzing big data.

 The Kavli IPMU led the system reform of not only the University of Tokyo (UTokyo) but also National Universities at large.
 We made split appointments possible with institutions inside and outside Japan, starting with the Director.
 We offer merit-based salaries.
 The Kavli IPMU employed so-called "nenpo system" which improves the mobility of the members.
 The support staffs take extensive care of non-Japanese members to settle and kickstart life in Japan.
-We now have several tenured positions based on the "nenpo system" and are free from restrictions of traditional ones inherited from the civil servant system.
+We now have more than ten tenured positions based on the "nenpo system" and are free from restrictions of traditional ones inherited from the civil servant system.
 We named the Institute after a donor, Mr. Fred Kavli, the first time in the Japanese universities.
 It helped raise the international visibility of the Institute.
-The University itself created a new organization called Todai Institutes for Advanced Study (TODIAS) to house the Kavli IPMU as a permanent entity within the University.
-Many of these reforms have permeated UTokyo, and the recent initiative from Ministry of Education, Culture, Sports, Science and Technology (MEXT) to reform the National Universities incorporated our effort.
+The University itself created a new organization called Todai Institutes for Advanced Study (TODIAS), which was renamed the University of Tokyo Institutes for Advanced Study (UTIAS) since Apr 2015, to house the Kavli IPMU as a permanent entity within the University.
+Many of these reforms have permeated UTokyo, and the recent initiative from Ministry of Education, Culture, Sports, Science and Technology (MEXT) to reform the National Universities incorporated our achievements.